spences10/sveltekit-and-the-content-layer/slides.md

 Or Universal React Query Library is a great GraphQL client with Svelte bindings

-URQL can be initialised in a __layout.svelte component then be available throughout the project
+An URQL client can be initialised anywhere in the Svelte project

+a __layout.svelte component is a good place to have the client as it will be available throughout the project

 Kind of like how you would do a content provider in React but with a lot less boilerplate -->